-LED technology is improving and now energy costs are rising this could be a good time to change.
+LED technology is improving and is now more cost effective so with energy costs continuing to rise this could be a good time to change over.

 Well take a 4 spot track light fitting in a kitchen using

 4 x 50w = 200w GU10 halogen lamps and you replace